Introduction-to-Tornado/Introduction-to-Tornado/README.markdown

 ## Sample code for the book

-This is the code for the examples in the book.
-The source is grouped by chapter.
+The code for the examples in the book is grouped by chapter, with complete application examples that you can run on your own.
+These shouldn't require anything beyond the basic install of Tornado and Python 2.6+, except for the MongoDB examples (which obviously require MongoDB, as well as pymongo).